The Center for Sports Neurology and Pain Medicine are focused on highlighting

 performance.
 TMG™ clearly identifies muscle pair asymmetry and asynchronous

 action in the kinetic chain.
-We use this information to:
+Dr. Williams uses this information to:

 - Assess detailed individual muscle function